 Do you struggle to get your child to eat fruits and vegetables?
 If so, you are not alone.

-Research published in the Journal of the Academy of Nutrition and Dietetics revealed that the majority of children in the U.S. don't meet the daily recommended intake of 2½ cups of vegetables and 1½ cups of fruit.
+Research published in the Journal of the Academy of Nutrition and Dietetics revealed that the majority of children in the U.S. don't meet the daily recommended intake of 2½ cups of vegetables and 1½ to 2 cups of fruit.
 Many children are picky eaters, and a study in the Journal of the American Academy of Child and Adolescent Psychiatry found that picky eaters tend to avoid vegetables.

 Food offers a world of experiences well suited to how children learn.
 Because food can become a hands-on activity, everyday tasks can get kids involved in food, which can help promote healthful eating.
 Try some of these simple ways to explore fruits and vegetables with young children!